andjan3/jira-but-better/README.md

 ## Overview
 The application is designed as an agile project management tool to help organize projects and assign tasks efficiently.
 Inspired by Jira, it offers a straightforward and easy-to-navigate interface.
-The tech stack includes Next.js, Prisma, PostgreSQL, NextAuth, ShadCN UI and Tailwind CSS.
+The tech stack includes Next.js, Prisma, PostgreSQL, NextAuth, ShadCN UI, Tailwind CSS and hello-pangea/dnd (for drag-and-drop functionality).

 ## Features
 - Task management: create, edit, and delete tasks with priority labels and rich text descriptions.